plonzari/blog/_posts/2022-01-03-Language-and-anecdotes.md

 categories: books
 ---

-Have you ever felt that people change vocal timbre and tone when changing language.
+Have you ever felt that people change vocal timbre and tone when changing language?
 If you are like me, you have also gotten sometimes annoyed because people seem to get warmer when changing to their native language or logical and assertive when speaking in their second language.
 After listening to the course